Klasse-Digitale-Grafik/tutorials/FTP.md

 ## Getting started

 To connect to a remote server via FTP, you will need:
-- The host domain or IP-Adress
+- The host domain or IP-Address
 - A username
 - A password